aasheth/aasheth.github.io/_pages/project-4.md

 ## Introduction

+{: style="text-align: justify;"}
 Physics-Informed Diffusion Models (PIDMs) incorporate physical laws directly into the generative model’s training process, ensuring that generated data respects the governing equations associated with physical phenomena.
 Traditional diffusion models, though powerful, have lacked mechanisms to embed physical constraints into the data generation process.
 This project addresses this gap by integrating physics-based loss terms into the diffusion model training, enabling the generation of data that aligns with specific physical principles, such as partial differential equations (PDEs).

+{: style="text-align: justify;"}
-**Social Impact**: This framework is critical for scientific fields where the accuracy of generated data depends on adherence to physical laws, such as engineering simulations, environmental modeling, and material science.
-By ensuring that generated datasets follow physics principles, PIDMs reduce reliance on costly simulations and provide researchers with reliable synthetic data that aligns with real-world physics.
+**Social Impact**: By ensuring that generated datasets follow physics principles, PIDMs can transform fields such as engineering simulations, environmental modeling, and material science.
+They provide researchers with cost-effective, reliable synthetic data that adheres to real-world physics, reducing reliance on computationally expensive simulations and promoting advancements in scientific understanding and innovation.

 ---

 ## Methodology

+{: style="text-align: justify;"}
 Our approach involves augmenting standard denoising diffusion models with loss terms based on physical constraints, specifically PDE residuals, to enforce adherence to physics-based principles during data generation.

 ### Data Collection and Preparation

+{: style="text-align: justify;"}
 I was responsible for generating the Darcy flow dataset using OpenFOAM, simulating steady-state fluid flow in porous media.
 This dataset was structured to facilitate training in the diffusion model.
 My teammate, in parallel, developed a dataset for topology optimization, broadening the applicability of the model to other physics-based domains.

 ![Residual Approximation in PIDM](/images/approximation_residual.png)